Diapir: Occurrence

-Formation mechanisms
+Formation

 Diapirs commonly intrude buoyantly upward along fractures or zones of structural weakness through denser overlying rocks.
 This process is known as diapirism.
 The resulting structures are also referred to as piercement structures.
 In the process, segments of the existing strata can be disconnected and pushed upwards.
 While moving higher, they retain many of their original properties, e.g. pressure; their pressure can be significantly different from the pressure of the shallower strata they get pushed into.
 Such overpressured "floaters" pose a significant risk when trying to drill through them.
 There is an analogy to a Galilean thermometer.

 Rock types such as evaporitic salt deposits, and gas charged muds are potential sources of diapirs.
-Diapirs also form in the earth's mantle when a sufficient mass of hot, less dense magma assembles.
+Diapirs also form in the Earth's mantle when a sufficient mass of hot, less dense magma assembles.
 Diapirism in the mantle is thought to be associated with the development of large igneous provinces and some mantle plumes.

 Explosive, hot volatile rich magma or volcanic eruptions are referred to generally as diatremes.
 Diatremes are not usually associated with diapirs, as they are small-volume magmas which ascend by volatile plumes, not by density contrast with the surrounding mantle.